codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 #### Using with LinearLayoutManager

+The logic for RecyclerView for `LinearLayoutManager` is implemented basically the same as what is used for the `ListView`.
 One slight difference from the `ListView` is that that the `RecyclerView` layout manager includes the last visible item on the screen, so we can use this info to decide whether to fetch more data:

 ```java
 // This happens many times a second during a scroll, so be wary of the code you place here.